cambiotraining/quarto-course-template/materials/01-developer_guidelines.md

 - Exercises should be entitled using a level 3 (`###`) heading - see @sec-exercises section below.
 - Code blocks should be [annotated with the language used](https://quarto.org/docs/authoring/markdown-basics.html#source-code), to enable syntax highlighting.
 - There are several other markdown tricks that you can use (e.g. equations and _mermaid_ diagrams).
 See the [Quarto Markdown Basics](https://quarto.org/docs/authoring/markdown-basics.html) documentation for a reminder of these features.

+We give further details about other features below, but the essential workflow when working on the materials is:

+- Edit your markdown/notebook files in `materials/`.
+- Run `quarto render` to build the site (open `_site/index.html` to preview your website locally).
+- Add, commit and push the changes to the repository.

 ## Callout Boxes